Animal Flow Training Playbook

 - Evaluating current medical and/or isolation and quarantine protocols

 - Creating or expanding a foster program (including a finder-to-foster program)

 - Creating or expanding an enrichment (both in-kennel and out-of-kennel) program

-- Creating or expanding a return-to-field program (RTF)
+- Creating or expanding a community cat program (CCP)

 These programs will contribute to maximizing existing capacity without compromising care, and in turn will increase lifesaving.

-“Capacity for care” refers to how many pets a shelter can house while still providing them with appropriate care, veterinary attention, adequate space, stress relief and caregiver attention, not simply how many cages and kennels a facility has or the number of animals in them.
-Species-appropriate housing must provide adequate space, which includes a resting place and enough room for freedom of movement.
+“Capacity for care” is more than the number of cages and kennels a facility has or the number of animals in them.
+“Capacity for care” is better defined by how many pets a shelter can house while still providing appropriate care, veterinary attention, adequate space, stress relief and caregiver attention, Species-appropriate housing must provide adequate space, which includes a resting place and enough room for freedom of movement.

 Administering core vaccinations to all animals at intake is a critical practice in minimizing infectious disease and preventing widespread outbreaks.
 Vaccines are the best defense we have against some of the most serious (and sometimes deadly) contagious diseases that are of concern to animal shelters.